-- A. All development shall: - Be designed or modified and adequately anchored to prevent flotation (excluding piers and docks), collapse, or lateral movement of the development resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - 2.
+- A. No "new construction" (as defined in Section 5-13) or new placement of any "structure," including "manufactured home," nor new sewage disposal system shall be permitted in an area of special flood hazard. - B. All development shall: - 1.
+Be designed or modified and adequately anchored to prevent flotation (excluding piers and docks), collapse, or lateral movement of the development resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - 2.
 Use construction materials that are resistant to flood damage; - 3.
 Use construction methods and practices that will minimize flood damage; and, - 4.
-Use electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - B. Water Supply All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the systems. - C. Sanitary Sewage Systems All replacement sanitary sewage systems shall be designed and located to minimize or eliminate infiltration of flood waters into the system and discharges from the systems into flood waters. - D. On-Site Waste Disposal Systems On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding. - E. Watercourse Carrying Capacity All development associated with altered or relocated portions of a watercourse shall be constructed and maintained in such a manner that no reduction occurs in the flood carrying capacity of the watercourse. - F. Residential Substantial improvement of any residential structure located within: - 1.
-Zones A1-30, shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation. - Zone A shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation utilizing information obtained pursuant to Section 5-3, paragraph H.1.b.; Section 5-5, paragraph B; or Section 5-8, paragraph D. - G. Non Residential Substantial improvement of any non-residential structure located within: - Zones Al-30, shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation, or together with attendant utility and sanitary facilities shall: - a.
-Be flood proofed to at least one foot above the base flood level so that below that elevation the structure is watertight with walls substantially impermeable to passage of water: - b.
-Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, - c.
-Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this subsection.
-Such certification shall meet the requirements of Section 5-3.
-K. and include a record of the elevation above mean sea level to which the structure is flood proofed and shall be provided with the application for a Flood Hazard Development Permit.,
+Use electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as toto prevent water from entering or accumulating within the components during flooding conditions of flooding. - B. Water Supply All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the systems. - C. Sanitary Sewage Systems All new and replacement sanitary sewage systems shall be designed and located to minimize or eliminate infiltration of flood waters into the system and discharges from the systems into flood waters. - D. On-Site Waste Disposal Systems On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding.

+- E. Watercourse Carrying Capacity All development associated with altered or relocated portions of a watercourse shall be constructed and maintained in such a manner that no reduction occurs in the flood carrying capacity of the watercourse. - F. -Utilities New construction or substantial improvement of any structure (including manufactured homes) located within Zones A and AE, shall have the bottom of all electrical, heating, plumbing, ventilation and air conditioning equipment, permanent fixtures and components, HVAC ductwork and duct systems, and any other utility service equipment, facilities, machinery, or connections servicing a structure, elevated to at least one foot above the base flood elevation. - G. Physical Changes to the Natural Landscape Certain development projects, including but not limited to, retaining walls, sea walls, levees, berms, and rip rap, can cause physical changes that affect flooding conditions. - 1.
+All development projects in Zones AE that cause physical changes to the natural landscape shall be reviewed by a Professional Engineer to determine whether or not the project changes the base flood elevation, zone, and/or the flood hazard boundary line.